Mastercard/loyalty-user-management-reference-app/README.md

 ## Overview <a name="overview"></a>
 This is a reference application that demonstrates how Loyalty User Management API can be used for the supported operations.
 Please see here for details on the API: [Mastercard Developers](https://developer.mastercard.com/loyalty-user-managemennt/documentation/).
-This application illustrates connecting to the Loyalty User Management API with / without encryption.
+This application illustrates connecting to the Loyalty User Management API with encryption.
+To call these APIs, consumer key, .p12 files and encryption certs are required from your [Mastercard Developers](https://developer.mastercard.com/dashboard) project.
-Both the approaches require consumer key and .p12 file as received from [Mastercard Developers](https://developer.mastercard.com/dashboard).

 ### Compatibility <a name="compatibility"></a>
 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or later